Republicof1/TweetClip/README.md

 **jsonArrayWrapper** (-a) turns {tweet}{tweet}{tweet} into [{tweet},{tweet},{tweet}].\
 **tableOutput** (-t) returns a tabular form of the whitelisted fields in UTF-8 format.\
 **elasticsearch** (-k) returns formatted nd-JSON with metadata ready to \_bulk import into elasticsearch.\
-**prototype** (-p) returns a text list every serach term found with the present config file and clip mode.\
+**prototype** (-p) returns a text list every search term found with the present config file and clip mode.\
-**symbolReplacement** (-x) means that all twitter handles are replaced with randomisesd human readable terms whereever they appear including within text.
+**symbolReplacement** (-x) means that all Twitter handles are replaced with randomisesd human readable terms whereever they appear including within text.
 Note: this process maintains a history between runs to ensure consistent application of pseudonyms.
 This will also produce a table (~\_codexKey.csv) containing each pair of original and replaced symbols.
 Now included in this mode (new from 2.5.0 onwards) is functionality to replace certain fields in product output with the code "EXCLUDED_FROM_OUTPUT".
 This ensures that commonly identifiable data can be explicitly excluded.
 The file "exclusionFields.excf" is used to define a new line delineated list of fields to suppress.
 This can be modified but presently contiains a full list of contentious data - user names and descriptions.\
 **refreshSymbols** (-r) using this flag means that the system will delete the record of used symbols and will start again.
 In this case a given replacement symbol is likely to be reused for a new handle but will remain consistent in subsequent runs without this flag.

 ### EXAMPLE COMMAND